joedski/musings/Javascript/Webpack/Rewriting Module Paths in Webpack 3 and 4.md

 ## Actual Rewrites

-I know from a prior undocumented experiment that overwriting the full request didn't seem to work, so instead I'll try this:
+It seemed to me from a prior undocumented experiment that overwriting the full request didn't seem to work, so instead I'll try this:
 - Add `.es6.js` before `.js` in the `resolve.extensions` Webpack option.
 - Delete recognized file extensions off of any file requests in Initial Requests.